M-Appliances/ESP-32-Tone/README.md

 ## How To Make The Script Work

 Type 1, 2 or 3 into the serial monitor & press send.
 You should get an audible output.

+#Help Us

+We're makers & we're learning all the time.
+So...

+If you want to get more involved, have some epic ideas, or just want to see what we are up to, then take a look at our new MakerAppliances brand.
+MakerAppliances is our development workshop, aimed at helping makers develop their own connected devices!

+Check out what we are upto at...
+[Maker Appliances.com](https://makerappliances.com)!